Smiling woman with long curly brown hair resting her chin on her hand wearing a sleeveless turquoise blouse.

 • Hydrate + nourish.
 Keep a water bottle nearby and have easy, energizing snacks (nuts, fruit, protein bars) prepped for when you’re running low.

 • Morning moments of quiet.
-Even five minutes before everyone wakes up—to sip coffee, pray, journal, or just breathe—sets a peaceful tone.
+Even fifteen minutes before everyone wakes up to sip coffee, pray, journal, or just sit quietly sets a peaceful tone.

 • Have an adult conversation.
 Call a friend, text another mom, or plan a playdate that’s just as much for you as for your toddler.